BonnyAD9/uamp/README.md

 And that is it.
 Uamp will now have custom tab completion.

 ## How to get it
+If you have arch, you can install it from [aur][aur].

-To use the player you have to compile it yourself, but that shouldn't be any problem because all you need is `cargo`:
+If you don't have arch, you have to compile it yourself, but that shouldn't be any problem because all you need is `cargo`:
 ```sh
 cargo build -r
 ```